Don’t overwhelm yourself with the idea of red dot sights in your firearm.

 Type of Firearm

-One thing’s for sure about the red dot sights; they work best with the ideal firearm in use.
+One thing’s for sure about the red dot sights; they work best with the IDEAL firearm in use.

-So, be careful when choosing the sight for your rifle or pistols.
-Remember that red dot sights work well at a certain target distance only.
+Remember that red dot sights work well at a certain target distance only!

 You’ll see that a red dot scope is suitable for close-range hunting as they are NOT MAGNIFIED.
-If your target is beyond 100 yards, you’re falling behind the precision shooting.

 If you have an AR15, you’ll want the best red dot sights for AR 15 rifles.
+Likewise, if you use a shotgun, you’ll want the best optics for that.

 Power Source